public-archive-docs/revision_archive/docs/computing/index.md

-# guide to computing
+# Guide to Computing

-the exam board used for computing is: `AQA`, as of 2025, it stays this way until it will eventually change, date unknown
+The exam board used for computing is: `AQA`, as of 2025, it stays this way until it will eventually change, date unknown